jxmot/esp8266-dht-udp/README.md

 ### Sensor Configuration

-Here are the contents of the `sensorcfg.dat` file -
+Here are the contents of the `sensorcfg.json` file -

 ```json
 {